gameplaycolor/gameplaycolor/readme.md

 ### Beta

-1. Landscape google drive sign-in
+1. About/copyright notice
-2. Landscape empty notices.
+2. Closure
 3. Pressable buttons
-4. Copyright notice
+4. Table not reloading following an update.

 ### Release